independence: freedom from control or influence of another or others

 Unfortunately, too few Americans today put much value in independence.
 Most no longer celebrate, cherish or appreciate independence.
 Independence is not considered an ideal.

+It’s no accident.
 Our political and cultural elite don’t want to see a nation full of independent-minded, self-governing citizens who will hold their leaders accountable to their will and the laws of the land.
 They would prefer sheep.
-So they have conspired to bring in to America millions and millions more sheep – illegally.

 It has nothing to do with “independence” – that thing for which our founders risked their lives, their fortunes and their sacred honor.